Small Shifts in Nutrition: Easy Healthy Breakfast Ideas for Kids and Families

 The Power of "Always" Foods for Healthy Family Nutrition

 A healthy breakfast doesn’t have to be fancy.
-The goal is to include mostly "always" foods, nutrient‑dense options that support growing bodies.
+The goal is to include mostly "always" foods, nutrient‑dense options that support growing bodies and should be eaten everyday.

 Great breakfast building blocks include: